LitExtension Blog

 Specifically, once a customer places an order, the system automatically captures and stores the relevant data (such as product SKUs, quantities, shipping address, and payment status).
 It then verifies the order's validity and forwards it to the most appropriate fulfillment center, often based on inventory availability and the customer's location, to ensure the fastest delivery.

-Simultaneously, the eCommerce order management system adjusts inventory levels across all sales channels in real time to prevent overselling or stockouts.
+Simultaneously, the order management system adjusts inventory levels across all sales channels in real time to prevent overselling or stockouts.
 As the order moves through picking, packing, and shipping stages, the system continues to update statuses and generate necessary documentation, including shipping labels and invoices.

 In addition, one of its most valuable roles is in customer communication.
 It automatically notifies the customer about the progress of their order to offer transparency and reassurance throughout the delivery journey.
 The entire process (from initial input to final mile tracking) happens within a single, integrated system that minimizes delays and improves service quality.